Esri/insights-scripting-guide/README.md

     jupyter kernelgateway --KernelGatewayApp.ip=0.0.0.0 --KernelGatewayApp.port=9999 --KernelGatewayApp.allow_origin='*' --KernelGatewayApp.allow_credentials='*' --KernelGatewayApp.allow_headers='*' --KernelGatewayApp.allow_methods='*' --JupyterWebsocketPersonality.list_kernels=True
     ```

 9) Open the kernel gateway url in the browser before using it to connect in the Insights web application.
+For example: If you are using Insights in Chrome, open the gateway url in a new tab in Chrome, and bypass the security exceptions.
+Similarly, if you are using Insights in Safari or Firefox, open the gateway url and bypass the security exceptions.

 10) _Optional:_  Stop Kernel Gateway by pressing _Control-C_ in the running window or close the window